Husband. Businessman. Alaskan.

 We need to get back to a formula driven program and set that firmly in law, preferably in the constitution.
 We need to dedicate a set percentage of Permanent Fund earnings to the dividend, as we have done for decades.
 We need to think of it as a “minimum dividend,” thereby creating powerful political incentives for lawmakers to increase it even further as spending is reduced.

 By taking these steps, we will restore the public trust that Gov. Walker has shattered.
-And, we will put the dividend back on a growth path, such that Alaskan families see upside potential in their future.
+And, we will put the dividend back on a growth path, such that Alaskan families can plan for the near term and see upside potential in their future.

 The dividend needs to be set at the highest level we can afford without levying broad based taxes to pay for it.
-Should we ever find ourselves taxing one another in order to pay one another dividends, we would forever alter the character of the PFD program.
+Should we ever find ourselves taxing one another in order to pay one another dividends, we would forever alter the character of the PFD program and make Alaska a very different state.
 The good news is that the numbers work without resorting to new taxes — we can already afford a dividend that is much higher than today’s politically arbitrary $1,100.

 The dividend has always been intended to be Alaskan families’ “piece of the action”, their share of the state’s oil wealth.
 We need to get back to that.